 There are two major approaches to obtaining effective multi-scale representations.
 Dilated convolutions~\cite{yu2015multi} can aggregate context information while preserving spatial information.
 Most of the top performing segmentation methods adopt this approach~\cite{chen2018encoder,zhao2017pyramid,yu2017dilated,wang2020axial} to extract contextual pixel-wise information.
 The drawback is the extensive usage of layer memory for storing high-resolution feature maps.
 An alternative approach is to progressively downsample the layer resolution as in image classification networks and then upsample the resolution by aggregating information from different layer scales with layer concatenations~\cite{long2015fully,yu2018deep,ronneberger2015u}.
 Methods using this approach achieve state-of-the-art results with reduced computational efforts and fewer parameters~\cite{wang2020deep}.
 Even though many works design new network architectures to effectively aggregate multi-scale information, the predominant aggregation operations are still feature concatenation or summation~\cite{ronneberger2015u,long2015fully,wang2020deep,yu2018deep,zhao2018icnet}.
 These linear operations do not consider feature interactions or selections between different levels or scales.

 We propose \emph{Attentive Feature Aggregation} (AFA) as a nonlinear feature fusion operation to replace the prevailing tensor concatenation or summation strategies.
 Our attention module uses both spatial and channel attention to learn and predict the importance of each input signal during fusion.
 Aggregation is accomplished by computing a linear combination of the input features at each spatial location, weighted by their relevance.
 Compared to linear fusion operations, our AFA module can attend to different feature levels depending on their importance.
-AFA introduces negligible computation and parameter overhead, and can be easily used to replace fusion operations in existing methods such as skip connections.
+AFA introduces negligible computation and parameter overhead, and can be easily used to replace fusion operations in existing methods.
 Fig.~\ref{fig:teaser} illustrates the concept of AFA.

-Another challenge of dense prediction tasks is that the fine detail is better handled in scaled-up pictures while the coarse one is contrary.
-The multi-scale inference~\cite{chen2017deeplab,chen2016attention,tao2020hierarchical} has become a common approach to eliminate this trade-off, and using an attention mechanism is now a best practice.
-Inspired by neural volume rendering~\cite{drebin1988volume,mildenhall2020nerf}, we extend our AFA to \emph{Scale-Space Rendering} (SSR) as a novel attention mechanism to fuse multi-scale predictions.
-We treat the prediction from each scale as sampled data in the scale-space and leverage the volume-rendering formulation to design coarse-to-fine attention and render the final results.
-Our SSR is proved to being robust against the gradient vanishing and saving resource during training and thus achieves higher performance.
+Another challenge of dense prediction tasks is that fine details are better handled in higher resolutions but coarse information are better in lower resolutions.
+Multi-scale inference~\cite{chen2017deeplab,chen2016attention,tao2020hierarchical} has become a common approach to alleviate this trade-off, and using an attention mechanism is now a best practice.
+Inspired by neural volume rendering~\cite{drebin1988volume,mildenhall2020nerf}, we extend AFA to \emph{Scale-Space Rendering} (SSR) as a novel attention mechanism to fuse multi-scale predictions.
+We treat the prediction from each scale as sampled data in the scale-space and leverage the volume-rendering formulation to design a coarse-to-fine attention and render the final results.
+Our SSR is robust against the gradient vanishing problem and saves resources during training, thus achieving higher performance.